scboesch/serverless-huggingface-demos/README.md

 ## The router lambda

 The code for the router lambda can be found in the ```router.py``` file in the lambda directory.
-When the application is accessed via and HTTP GET, such was when the enpoint is accessed in a web browser, the router lambda returns a simple HTML form.
+When the application is accessed via an HTTP GET, such as when the endpoint is accessed in a web browser, the router lambda returns a simple HTML form.

 ```python